jalba/react-bootstrap/README.md

 # react-bootstrap
-How to include Bootstrap in your React application and how to test the components you build with Jest
+A very simple example of how to include Bootstrap in your React application, if you are using node/browserify for your build process (and you probably should if not), and how to test the components you build with them using Jest.